-12.7.1 wait order()
+12.7.1 wait_order()

-The wait_order construct suspends the calling process until all the specified events are triggered in the given order (left to right), or any of the un-triggered events is triggered out of order and causes the construct to fail.
+The wait_order construct suspends the calling process until all the specified events are triggered in the given order (left to right), or any of the un-triggered events is triggered out of order and causes the operation to fail.

-The syntax for the wait order construct is:
+The syntax for the wait_order construct is:

-'''

-wait_order( event_identifier[.triggered] {, event identifier} ) [=> variable]
+wait_order(event_identifier[.triggered] {, event_identifier}) [=> variable]

-'''

-Events are not limited to occur only once, that is, once an event occurs in the prescribed order, it can be triggered again without causing the construct to fail.
-Only the first event in the list can wait for the triggered state.
+For wait_order to succeed, at any point in the sequence, the subsequent events --- which must all be untriggered at this point or the sequence would have already failed --- must be triggered in the prescribed order.
+Preceding events are not limited to occur only once, that is, once an event occurs in the prescribed order, it can be triggered again without causing the construct to fail.
+Only the first event in the list can wait for the persistent triggered property.